 The PUR Water Filter Faucets work in the same way that the Brita filters do.
 They attach to your sink and give you the option to bypass the filter or to divert your water through the filter for clean water.
 These filters are a bit larger and bulkier than the Brita filters.
 They’re also a little bit more expensive.
 On the other hand, they’re also a bit more effective.
 Compared to the 60 contaminants that Brita filters remove, the PUR steps it a notch and removes over 70.
 The filters will last for 100 gallons between replacements, just like the Brita filters.
 We also preferred the look of the PUR filters, and they’re available in more colors to give you more style options.

-- FAUCET WATER FILTRATION SYSTEM – Enjoy cleaner, filtered water from your faucet with the PUR Faucet Mount Filter System.
-It’s easy...
+- FAUCET WATER FILTRATION SYSTEM – Enjoy refreshing, filtered water from your faucet with the PUR PLUS Faucet Mount Filtration System....

-- REDUCES LEAD AND 70+ CONTAMINANTS – This PUR drinking water faucet filtration system is certified to reduce over 70 contaminants,...
+- REDUCES 70 CONTAMINANTSȽ – This PUR PLUS drinking water filtration system is certified to reduce 70 contaminants, including lead &...

-- EASY ONE CLICK ATTACHMENT – The faucet mounted water filter is easy to attach, and no tools are required.
-Compatible with most...
+- EASY TO ATTACH – The faucet mount water filter is easy to attach – no tools are required.
+Compatible with most faucets but will not...

-To get a more conclusive picture of how these two products compare, we went digging through reviews and forums to see what other users of both systems thought.
+To get a more conclusive picture of how PUR vs Brita compares, we went digging through reviews and forums to see what other users of both systems thought.
 We wanted to see if others had similar experiences to our own, so let’s see what they have to say.

 Most users seemed pleased with the taste of the water coming from the Brita filter faucet.
 However, there were a few complaints about the longevity of the device since some people had experienced broken parts within the first year.
 But it seems that Brita offers excellent customer service, replacing the damaged parts quickly.